-2024 Rex Nettleford Essay Prize opens for entries
+The 2024 Rex Nettleford Essay Prize has opened for entries from Year 12 students.

 Born in Falmouth, Jamaica, in 1933, Ralston “Rex” Nettleford was a scholar and a social critic as well as a choreographer and activist.
 In 1957 he studied for an MPhil in Political Science at Oriel College, Oxford, with a Rhodes Scholarship.
 Then after his studies he returned to Jamaica to take on a role at the University of the West Indies, where in due course he would be appointed Vice-Chancellor.